ietf-tools/.github/CONTRIBUTING.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-ESLint and EditorConfig configuration files are present in the project root.
-Most editors can automatically enforce these [rules](https://standardjs.com/rules.html) and even format your code accordingly as you type.
+New projects should use the [Oxc](https://oxc.rs/) family of tools — e.g. [`oxlint`](https://oxc.rs/docs/guide/usage/linter.html) for linting and `oxc`'s formatter.
+These are the preferred tooling going forward.
+EditorConfig configuration files are present in the project root, and most editors can automatically enforce these [rules](https://standardjs.com/rules.html) and even format your code accordingly as you type.

+You may still see ESLint configuration files in older projects.
+ESLint is considered legacy and is kept only for backwards compatibility; it should not be adopted for new work.

 These rules apply whether the code is inside a `.js` file or as part of a `.vue` / `.html` file.